Zerogne/gaali/camera-bridge/README.md

 Local bridge service that connects an LPR camera on your LAN to the cloud API.
 Supports both HTTP push (camera pushes to bridge) and polling (bridge polls camera) modes.

+## ⚠️ Important: Vercel Hosting

+**If you're using Vercel to host your Next.js app:** The camera-bridge service **cannot run on Vercel** (Vercel is serverless and doesn't support long-running services).
+The camera-bridge **must run on a separate server** (local machine, VPS, Raspberry Pi, etc.).
+See [VERCEL-ARCHITECTURE.md](./VERCEL-ARCHITECTURE.md) for detailed architecture and deployment instructions.

 ## Architecture

 ```